kellie-cat/dental-quiz/README.md

 ![A screenshot of the quiz page](docs/pp2-quiz-page-laptop.png)

-The majority of the page is the Game Area, containing
+The majority of the page is the Game Area, containing:

 - a Question and Answer area
   - with 3 multiple choice answers contained in buttons